enderXM249/OralSDv1/README.md

 If you use OralSDv1 in your research, please cite:

-> Maity, A., Ruj, R., Das, A., Chakraborty, B.
-> "VIT-MEDBERT: A Multi-Modal Transformer-Based Framework for Oral Disease Classification"
-> [Conference/Journal details, Year, and DOI as appropriate][1]

 ## Acknowledgements

 This dataset was created, annotated, and validated with expert clinical oversight[1].